 It’s finally time to remove that outdated wallpaper!
 But once it’s gone, what do you do with all of the adhesive left behind?
 Here are a few tips for how to clean walls after removing wallpaper.

-The wallpaper was removed in chunks, there may still be some adhesive on the walls.
+The wall-paper was removed in chunks, there may still be some adhesive on the walls.
 You can try using a heat gun or hair dryer to soften the adhesive and then scrape it off with a putty knife.
 Be careful not to damage the paint or drywall underneath.

 Dry the wall.

 Cleaning the walls after wallpaper removal is a necessary but often overlooked step.
-Walls may dusty and covered in bits of wallpaper, and need to cleaned before painting or papering over them.
+Walls may dusty and covered in bits of wall-paper, and need to cleaned before painting or papering over them.

-To clean walls after wallpaper removal:
+To clean parapet after wallpaper removal:

 -Wet a sponge or rag and wring it out well.
-Dip the sponge in a bucket of warm water mixed with a little dish soap, then wipe down the walls.
+Dip the sponge in a bucket of warm water mixed with a little dish soap, then wipe down the parapet.
 Rinse the sponge frequently as you work.

 -If any adhesive remains on the wall, use a scraper or putty knife to remove it.
 Be careful not to damage the wall surface.